 This paper makes two fundamental contributions in discovering unusual time series subsequences.
 First, while the idea of the "most unusual subsequence" is intuitive, great care must be taken in creating a workable definition, otherwise, we will be plagued with uninteresting pathological solutions.
-We introduce such a definition here and validate it in domains as diverse as medicine, surveillance, and space telemetry.
-Second, the bruteforce algorithm to discover the most unusual subsequence requires a quadratic "all to all" comparison, which is untenable for large real-world datasets.
+We introduce such a definition here and validate it in diverse medical domains.
+Second, the brute-force algorithm to discover the most unusual subsequence requires a quadratic "all to all" comparison, which is untenable for large real-world datasets.
 We introduce a simple algorithm that can achieve 3 to 4 orders of magnitude speedup on real problems.